 The European Union’s Cybercrime Convention Committee discussion paper on cybercrime recognized that independence of data location is a key characteristic of cloud computing, and therefore “it is often not obvious for criminal justice authorities in which jurisdiction the data is stored and/or which legal regime applies to data.”
 A service provider may have its headquarters in one jurisdiction and apply the legal regime of a second jurisdiction while the data is stored in a third jurisdiction.
 Data may be mirrored in several or move between jurisdictions.
 If the location of data determines the jurisdiction, it is conceivable that a cloud service provider systematically moves data to prevent criminal justice access.

-According to a 2016 report by the United Nations Commission for Trade and Development (UNCTAD), “increased reliance on cloud-computing solutions also [raises] questions about what jurisdictions apply in specific cases.
-Such lack of clarity creates uncertainty for consumers and businesses, limits the scope for cross-border exchange and stifles growth.”
+According to a report by the United Nations Commission for Trade and Development (UNCTAD), “increased reliance on cloud-computing solutions also [raises] questions about what jurisdictions apply in specific cases.
+Such lack of clarity creates uncertainty for consumers and businesses, limits the scope for cross-border exchange, and stifles growth.”

 The UNCTAD report goes on to state that “the issue of cloud computing and cross-border data transfers is closely linked to the issue of surveillance since cloud services provided by private sector organizations [has] become a mechanism for accessing personal data by national security agencies.”

 CARICOM Governments can minimize the risks of data sovereignty loss by clearly understanding where their cloud-based applications and information reside.
-This involves asking the right questions and partnering with a cloud services provider who can guarantee data will remain within a given jurisdiction.
-As with any project, a risk assessment needs to be conducted to help identify any potential vulnerabilities.
-The risk and the consequences of outcomes need to be fully understood prior to finalizing a decision on the approach to be adopted.
+This means asking the right questions and partnering with a cloud services provider who can guarantee data will remain within a given jurisdiction.
+As with any project, the risks and consequences of outcomes must be fully understood, therefore a risk assessment should be conducted to identify any potential vulnerabilities prior to finalizing a decision on the approach to be adopted.

-Working with local or regional commercial cloud service providers which are owned and operate only within a specific national or common regional jurisdictional environment can help considerably in mitigating the risk or loss of data sovereignty.
+Working with local or regional commercial cloud service providers like Cloud Carib can help considerably in mitigating the risk or loss of data sovereignty.

 In the case of CARICOM, the implementation of a common legal framework for data privacy which encompasses the use of a regional cloud computing environment, as part of the development of a single ICT space, could go a long way towards mitigating the risk to data sovereignty.
 This in turn could bolster confidence in the use of commercial cloud solutions, operating within that legal framework, which can bring significant cost savings and service improvements to governments in their pursuit of digital transformation.